 End Of The Game

-The game can end automatically if either player conquers the other, or gets enough scientific symbols, or control all six chambers (Agora).
+The game can end automatically if either player conquers the other, gets enough scientific symbols, or control all six chambers (Agora).
 But if neither of those conditions are met, then the game ends at the end of Age III.

 Players earn points from their points on cards (including guilds), Wonders, the final position of the Military token, the senates they controlled (1-3 points, only with Agora) and leftover money (3 coins converts to 1 point).
 The player with the most points wins!
 In case of a tie, victory is awarded to the player with the most civilian points (blue cards).
 If that is also a tie, then the final result is shared victory.